evhub/coconut/DOCS.md

 ### Automatic Compilation

 If you don't care about the exact compilation parameters you want to use, automatic compilation lets Coconut take care of everything for you.
-If you make sure to import [`coconut.convenience`](#coconut-convenience) before you import anything else, Coconut will check each of your imports to see if you are attempting to import a `.coco` file and, if so, automatically compile it for you.
+Automatic compilation can be enabled either by importing [`coconut.convenience`](#coconut-convenience) before you import anything else, or by running `coconut --site-install`.
+Once automatic compilation is enabled, Coconut will check each of your imports to see if you are attempting to import a `.coco` file and, if so, automatically compile it for you.
 Note that, for Coconut to know what file you are trying to import, it will need to be accessible via `sys.path`, just like a normal import.

 Automatic compilation always compiles modules and packages in-place, and always uses `--target sys`.
 Automatic compilation is always available in the Coconut interpreter, and, if using the Coconut interpreter, a `reload` built-in is provided to easily reload imported modules.
 Additionally, the interpreter always allows importing from the current working directory, letting you easily compile and play around with a `.coco` file simply by running the Coconut interpreter and importing it.